MNSi Telecom: History

-Introduction to fibre

 In 2012 the company started planning and digging for fibre delivery to Windsor with a gradual roll-out of upgrades through to 2020.
 It will be an expected investment of more than $35 million.
 The service is available in Walkerville, Oldcastle and East Windsor.

 The company is using its own fibre lines and the bandwidth is not purchased from a larger company.
 MNSi uses a local call centre.